 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best tea overall: lemon balm

-- Best tea for IBS: chamomile tea
+- Best tea for stomach health: chamomile tea

 - Best tea for brain health: rosemary tea

-- Best tea for depression: lavender tea
+- Best tea for improving mood: lavender tea

 - Best tea for deep sleep: valerian root tea

-- Best tea for indigestion: peppermint tea
+- Best tea for IBS: peppermint tea

 For thousands of years, people have used herbal teas to improve their health and to simply enjoy.
-Herbal teas may help reduce stress, anxiety, and even help you sleep better.
+Herbal teas may help reduce stress, anxiety, and may even help you sleep better.